DonutzAndCoffee/DonutzMozaPlugin/README.md

 Just drop all three .dll files (DonutzMozaPlugin.dll, MOZA_API_C.dll and MOZA_API_CSharp.dll) into your Simhub install folder and restart Simhub.

 ## Release Notes
+v0.1.0 (2024-11-22)
+- changed behaviour for new car profiles.
+It will pick the game related profile if there is one already instead of the current Moza settings.

 v0.0.5 (2024-11-20):
 - added some tooltips and minor bugfixes.